mrgian/felix/README.md

 ## Compiling and debugging
 (Only for Linux)

-Make sure you have BOCHS and RUST installed on your system.
+Make sure you have the Bochs emulator and Rust installed on your system.

-Then just enter `./debug.sh` in a terminal.
+Then run the debug script `./debug.sh`.

+The script will take care of everything (compiling, making the image and running the debugger)

 The Bochs emulator should start, press "continue" to cotinue with the execution.

-The script will take care of everything (compiling, making the image and running the debugger)

 ## Progress
 - *22/10/22* - Project start